Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Experimental Setup

-\item \textbf{Parallel DDQN (paraDDQN).} This approach utilizes also a DDQN-based policy as in seqDDQN, but maps all VNFs in parallel.
+\item \textbf{Parallel DDQN (paraDDQN).} This approach also utilizes a DDQN-based policy as in seqDDQN, but maps all VNFs in parallel (see Alg.~\ref{alg:pddqn}).
 By processing all VNFs simultaneously, paraDDQN achieves significant improvements in decision-making speed.
 However, the placements are determined independently, without explicit coordination among VNFs, which limits its ability to account for inter-dependencies effectively.
 To address this challenge, several studies have introduced sophisticated inter-decision communication mechanisms to enhance coordination among VNF assignments.
-While these methods improve placement coherence, they also add considerable complexity to the optimization process, increasing the difficulty of implementation and management.
+Although these methods improve mapping coherence, they also add considerable complexity to the optimization process, increasing the difficulty of implementation and management.
 In this work, we adopt shared reward across agents, which enables agents to learn implicit coordination during training~\cite{matignon2012independent}.
-The complete training steps are given in Alg.~\ref{alg:pddqn}.
-The key difference from seqDDQN is that predictions can be made in parallel, as the state of each VNF does not depend on the action of the preceding VNF.
-This method provides a balance between performance and efficiency, making it a robust modern DRL-based benchmark for comparison. \end{itemize}

-We compare our proposed method with the algorithms presented above, which include both (meta-)heuristic and DRL-based approaches.
+The key difference from seqDDQN is that predictions can be made in parallel, as the state of each VNF does not depend on the action of the preceding VNFs.
+This method achieves a balance between performance and computational efficiency, making it a robust modern DRL-based benchmark for comparison. \end{itemize} We compare our proposed method with the algorithms presented above, which include both (meta-)heuristic and DRL-based approaches.
 Each approach has unique strengths and design choices.
 Their key properties and distinguishing features are summarized in Table~\ref{tab:algo-properties}.